gvwilson/sdxjs/debugger/index.md

 {% include erase file='vm-base.js' key='skip' %}

+{: .continue}
+Remember, functions and methods are just another kind of data, so if an object has a method called `"meth"`, the expression `this["meth"]` will look it up and the expression `this["meth"](args)` will call it.
+If the string `"meth"` is stored in a variable called `name`, then `this[name](args)` will do exaactly the same thing.

-The method implementing definition of a new variable with an initial value looks like this:
+The method in our VM that defines a new variable with an initial value looks like this:

 {% include keep file='vm-base.js' key='defV' %}

 {: .continue}
-while adding two values looks like this:
+while the one that adds two values looks like this:

 {% include keep file='vm-base.js' key='add' %}